-Component Description (1) Caps lock light Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(2) 40 Mute light • On: Computer sound is off. • Off: Computer sound is on.
-(3) J. Microphone mute light • On: Microphone is off. ĀQ • Off: Microphone is on.
-(4) 2 Camera privacy light • On.
-The camera is off. لكر • Off.
-The camera is on.
-(5) ٢Ŋ Power light • On: The computer is on.
-U Blinking (select products only): The computer is in the Sleep state, a power-saving state.
-The computer shuts o power to the display and other unnecessary components

-Component Description Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
-Hibernation is the power- saving state that uses the least amount of power.
+Description On: The computer is on.
+Blinking (select products only): The computer is in the Sleep state, a power-saving state.
+The computer shuts off power to the display and other unnecessary components.
+Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
+Hibernation is the power-

-Button and fingerprint reader
+Power button and fingerprint reader

-Identify the computer button and fingerprint reader.
+Identify the computer power button and fingerprint reader.